v-bosch/TruCol/README.md

 - Copy the contract address of the AskContract
 - Compile and select the SolveContract (Not the template!), paste the copied address in the deploy field and deploy it
 - Finally, click on the SolveContract and click on the 'solve' function
-- Now the funds should be transferred to the owner of the solvecontract
+- Now the funds should be transferred to the owner of the SolveContract

 TestRefund:
 - Change the expiry value in the contract to a future experidate (unix timestamp)
 - Compile and select the AskContract, deploy it with a value
-- Click on the AskContract and try to get the refund, when it is past your timestamp it should selfdestruct otherwise it should not work
+- Click on the AskContract and try to get the refund, when it is past your timestamp it should self-destruct otherwise it should not work

 Note that only the owner of the contract (which is the person who either created or solved the contract) can activate the refund function.